uzh-eth-mp/app/README.md

 ## Overview
 The app consists of four main components:
-  * Block consumer - scrape block data from the nodes and propagate to a message queue
+  * Data producer - scrape block data from the nodes and propagate to a message queue
-  * Transaction consumer - save data from transactions to the database
+  * Data consumer - save data from transactions to the database
   * Message queue - Kafka
   * Database - PostgreSQL